yarons/virtualbox/src/VBox/ValidationKit/docs/VBoxValidationKitReadMe.txt

 ./bootsectors/
     Boot sector test environment.
-This allows creating floppy images in assembly that tests specific CPU or device behaviour.
+This allows creating floppy images in assembly that tests specific CPU or device behavior.
 Most tests can be put on a USB stick, floppy or similar and booted up on real hardware for comparison.
 All floppy images can be used for manual testing by developers and most will be used by test drivers (./tests/*/td*.py) sooner or later.